Raymond L. Garthoff

 Raymond Leonard Garthoff (March 26, 1929 – December 7, 2024) was an American politician and senior fellow at the Brookings Institution and a specialist on arms control, intelligence, the Cold War, NATO, and the former Soviet Union.
-He was a U.S. Ambassador to Bulgaria and has advised the U.S. State Department on treaties.
+He was a U.S. Ambassador to Bulgaria and advised the U.S. State Department on treaties.

 Life and career

 In 1948, he received his B.A. from Princeton University.
 In 1949, he received his M.A. from Yale.
 From 1950 to 1957, he was a Soviet analyst for RAND Corporation.
 In 1951, he received his PhD from Yale.
 From 1957 to 1961, he was a CIA Office of National Estimates (ONE) analyst.
 In the early 1960s, he was a special assistant in the State Department.
 Beginning in 1969, he was involved in the Strategic Arms Limitation Talks, as executive secretary of the U.S. delegation.
 In September 1970, he became a deputy director of the State Department's Bureau of Political-Military Affairs.
 As he later described it, he was "the regular Department representative on the verification panel working group, as it was called, the main working group for the SALT [I] preparations."

 In the 1970s, he was a senior Foreign Service inspector.
 From 1980 to 1994, he was a senior fellow at the Brookings Institution.

 He is the author of numerous scholarly papers, books, and has been featured in PBS documentaries.

 He is well known for his disagreement with the 1976 characterization of Team B and Richard Pipes of Soviet nuclear doctrine.
 Garthoff died at a retirement community in Mitchellville, on December 7, 2024, at the age of 95.